b-wun/Auctionator-3.3.5-Suffixless/README.md

 # Auctionator Fixed
 ### _Tested on 3.3.5a (Warmane and Epoch)_

 Auctionator is designed for casual everyday auction house users.
 Auctionator makes the auction house easier to use, by presenting auction house listings clearly and succinctly, and by eliminating the tedium involved in posting and managing auctions.
+Now further customised for AzerothCore servers using the AH Bot Plus module.
 ##### Original author: `Zirco`

 ## Installation